Radicalism: The asymmetric stance of Radicals versus Conventionals: The spread of Radicals

-Above example illustrates the easiness for R to spread over, despite having low initial support $p_0$ taking advantage of the substantial asymmetry in their propensity to engage in local debate about their collective goal in contrast to the C trend which avoids discussing it.
-A value $n=0.10$ makes $p_c=0.091$ which puts the initial initial support barrier for R to a possible spreading at a rather low value.
-Then, a reasonable propensity is enough to reach the spreading landscape as seen in Figure (\ref{a}).
+Above examples illustrate the easiness for R to spread over, despite having a low initial support $p_0$ taking advantage of the substantial asymmetry in their propensity to engage in local debate about their collective goal in contrast to C inclination to avoid confronting the controversial issue.